sanette/ubase/README.md

 # Ubase

-Ocaml library for removing diacritics (accents, etc.) from Latin letters in UTF8 string.
+Ubase is a command-line [program](#the-ubase-program) and an Ocaml library for removing diacritics (accents, etc.) from Latin letters in UTF8 string.

 It should work for all utf8 strings, regardless of normalization NFC, NFD, NFKD, NFKC.